 Sendpulse is an all-in-one email marketing solution that’s free—so long as you have fewer than 2,500o subscribers and send fewer than 15,000 emails per month.
 With it, you can send SMS campaigns, and work with clients using chatbots for Telegram, Facebook Messenger, WhatsApp, and Instagram.

-The platform provides businesses with a streamlined messaging ecosystem that allows you to plan your email marketing, segment your audience, conduct A/B tests, send messages and analyze results from a centralized dashboard.
+The platform provides businesses with a streamlined messaging ecosystem that allows you to plan your email marketing strategy, segment your audience, conduct A/B tests, send messages and analyze results from a centralized dashboard.

 Mailerlite is a user-friendly tool and a great choice for small businesses due to its generous free plan.
 It lets you send unlimited free emails if you have less than 1,000 subscribers.
 Once you reach its threshold, you have to upgrade.
 However, its easy setup, multiple landing page capabilities, and automation features can help you build powerful campaigns in minutes.